ROCm/rocm_smi_lib/tests/rocm_smi_test/gtest/docs/faq.md

 sub-processes, but not in the parent process.
 You can think of them as running in a parallel universe, more or less.

-In particular, if you use [gMock](../../googlemock) and the death test statement invokes some mock methods, the parent process will think the calls have never occurred.
+In particular, if you use mocking and the death test statement invokes some mock methods, the parent process will think the calls have never occurred.
 Therefore, you may want to move your `EXPECT_CALL` statements inside the `EXPECT_DEATH` macro.

 ## EXPECT_EQ(htonl(blah), blah_blah) generates weird compiler errors in opt mode.
 Is this a googletest bug?